ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

   - `cp %I_WANT_TO_COPY_YOU_FILES% %DESTINATION_AREA%`
   - `cp README.md ~/`
 - What is `Gitlab`?
-  - A web-based DevOps life cycle tool that provides a Git-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open source license.
+  - A web-based DevOps life cycle tool that provides a `Git`-repository manager providing wiki, issue-tracking and CI/CD pipeline features, using an open source license.
 - What is `Portainer`?
   - A lightweight management UI which allows easy to manage software containers.
 - What is `GanttLab Live`?